MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 ## Long description

 In the PowerShell programming language, a script block is a collection of statements or expressions that can be used as a single unit.
-A script block can accept arguments and return values.
+The collection of statements can be enclosed in braces (`{}`), defined as a function, or saved in a script file.
+You can also pass a script block to a A script block can accept arguments and return values.

 Syntactically, a script block is a statement list in braces, as shown in the following syntax: